24 August 2023

 Subshells in Linux (and Windows)

 Or rather, subshells in Bash and Powershell.
 A subshell functions as a sort of isolated environment for executing commands, creating a subprocess or child process within the parent shell.
-It lets a user define specific environment variables on a sort of per-process basis, enabling the creation of child processes with distinct characteristics.
-This is particularly useful when you want to modify environment variables within a confined scope.
+It lets a user define specific environment variables on a per-process basis, enabling the creation of child processes with distinct characteristics.

 In Bash